5 Reasons to Always Choose a Hotel Over a Vacation Rental

 While the photos of a short-term rental property might look great online, the place might not always look as good in person.
 Prior to arrival travelers have very few resources to verify the level of cleanliness, comfort and quality.
 Airbnb, HomeAway and other vacation rental sites have a huge variety of properties.
 Because of this, there is no consistent standard that guests can expect.

 At a hotel, someone is always guaranteed to be at the front desk when you arrive.
 Travelers don’t need to worry about storing their bags, arriving at an exact time, or getting clear instructions.
-Short-term rental properties can have very difficult check in process.
+Short-term rental properties can have a very difficult check in process.
 With some sites, the exact address isn’t even revealed until shortly before arrival.
 This can add an unnecessary amount of stress to your travel plans.

 One of the main reasons people choose to stay in rentals over hotels is cost.
 At first glance, they can seem to be the cheaper option.
 With the addition of cleaning fees, service fees, and taxes the average cost per night increases dramatically.
 These additions make rentals far less competitive on price when compared to hotels.